 Flags relating to assessment of data quality and instrument status should be made available in the FDR together with the observations and their uncertainty.
 To increase usability, summary flags may be provided that give simple guidance to users about the quality status of pixels based on expert understanding of which of the flags and instrument conditions indicate questionable or invalid data.

-The FDR format should be consistent across the various sensors of the series.
-Versioning and informative metadata should be implemented, including links from calibrated observations to ancillary data (if not in the same files).
+The FDR format should be consistent,in particular if various similar sensors form a time series.
+Versioning, a unique identifier and informative metadata should be implemented, including links from calibrated observations to ancillary data (if not in the same files).

 Fundamental Climate Data Record